 It is a nostalgic stroll down memory lane, at times euphoric, other times quite bitter.
 Thirty years from now, what will your own vanity and what your love still be worth?
 Who will you be able to impress with the amusements of past decades?

 Some of the takes the key actors relive seem outdated, fallen out of time.
 If they are parodies I gain no political agenda but fail to see much spectacular stage magic in these.
 But it’s these very personal songs owned by the main characters that get the loudest applause tonight, so I might have to sensitise my receptors on this again.
 Actually, I cannot wait – think of all the decades of show business I might still discover.

 Music and lyrics by Stephen Sondheim

-Follies is an amateaur production directed by Kevin Gauntlett, Anne Greenidge and Danielle Dowsett, playing at the Churchill Theatre in Bromley until the 3rd of November
+Follies is an amateur production directed by Kevin Gauntlett, Anne Greenidge and Danielle Dowsett, played at the Churchill Theatre until November.